bponsford/p4h/DigEd/text/GOK-Opening Gambit.md

 An approaching voice, of the self-same timbre, answered him.
 “Farce, then,” said the Dowager composedly.
 “My son is not very complicated, Mariotta, although the artifice glitters.
 He’s afraid—”

 “Afraid!”
 Blue eyes, dead of feeling, looked into blue.
 “Afraid of what?
-Damned by the church and condemned by the law: what possible capacity for fear can heart and head still find?
-Oimè el cor, oimè la testa … After five years of villainy, I promise you, I have the refinement of a cow-cabbage.”
+Damned by the church and condemned by the law: what possible capacity for fear can heart and head still find? _Oimè el cor, oimè la testa_ … After five years of villainy, I promise you, I have the refinement of a cow-cabbage.”

 “—Afraid I might puncture the cocoon of Attic detachment.
 What we see is acting, isn’t it, Francis?”

 “Is it?” he said derisively.
 “You won’t get your diamonds back, I fear, when the curtain comes down.
 And the name, please, is Lymond: a new medal: choose the trussell or the pile.
 My present face is the provident, forbearing one.”
-The smiling eyes turned on her were empty.
-“De los álamos vengo, madre.
+The smiling eyes turned on her were empty. “_De los álamos vengo, madre_.
 From the stews and alleyways of Europe with a taste for play acting—yes—and killing and treason and crimes, they say, nameless and enticingly erotic.
 Haven’t I been worth five years’ excellent gossip to you?
 Are you not all waiting agog to see me seize my sister-in-law by the hair?
 When I think of it, damn it, I’m a public benefactor.”

 “Chattering ape!”
 Lady Buccleuch took a hand in the game, full of rage and pity for Sybilla and hatred for the black-bearded ruffian who had just seized her emeralds.
 “What’s poor Richard ever done to you except get himself born first?”